sldjadkd/ForwardOS/README.md

 - Z10 applications
 - Z10 themes
 - fix screen rotation
+> it's general, maybe any devices can install it such as Z8.
+>> ### Uploader
+>> it has an uploader that written in Java, but I'd like to fuck javac because it's too stupid
+>> if the module doesn't have the correct framework-res.apk, it'll uploader yours to the server
+>> and
+>> wait the module to update(damn
 - HttpCanary
 - custom shell command
 > of course it's developing